naveenkamineni/Docker/README.md

 When working with Docker containers, you may need to modify configuration files, monitor logs, or update content without rebuilding the container.
 Docker volumes allow us to achieve this efficiently.

 ## 📌 Copying a File from the Container to the Host
-To copy a file from a running container to the host machine, use:
+To copy a file from a running container to the host machine, use:  This is needed when you wanted to change something in running container.
+After Copying the copies to the local folder and mount that files to running container like below.
+If you make changes to the to local file that will reflect to the running container.

 ```sh
 winpty docker run --rm -v "//c/Users/kamin/OneDrive/Desktop/mysql-prometheus-grafana/data:/mnt" \